-Do you know the most important tip about registering your Emotional Support Animal?
-Do not do it!
+Do you know the most important tip if you’re thinking about registering your Emotional Support Animal?
+Don’t do it!

-ESA Registration is not required by law and will not make your dog an official Emotional Support Animal.
-There are steps that you need to take to make your pet an official ESA, but an ESA registration is NOT one of them.
-This is one of the most common misperceptions when it comes to making your dog an Emotional Support Dog.
-Instead of registering your Emotional Support Animal, you must obtain an ESA letter from a licensed mental health professional.
+ESA Registration is not required by law and will not make your animal companion an official Emotional Support Animal.
+There are steps that you need to take to make your pet an official ESA, but ESA registration is NOT one of them.
+This is one of the most common misperceptions when it comes to qualifying for an ESA.

-To qualify for an ESA letter online, complete the questionnaire in the link below.
-A licensed mental health professional can assist you with your ESA letter for travel and for living with you in your home.
+To see if you qualify for an ESA letter online, complete the questionnaire in the link below, and we will pair you with a licensed mental health professional that can issue an ESA letter.

 Qualify for a legitimate ESA letter – Do NOT “Register” your ESA